Babesiosis of dogs: Clinical picture

 In Germany, the acute form of Babesia canis canis infection is most common.
 The incubation period is 5 to 7 days, but in rare cases, it can last up to three weeks after the tick bite.
 Signs of the disease (symptoms) include general malaise and fever, followed by loss of appetite, weight loss, and fatigue.
 One to two days later, the breakdown of red blood cells (haemolysis) leads to anaemia, blood in the urine, excretion of the blood pigment breakdown product bilirubin in the urine (bilirubinuria), and, in some cases, jaundice.
 Liver and spleen enlargement are common.
 In severe cases, ascites and water retention (oedema) occur, as well as bleeding of the skin and mucous membranes due to a lack of blood platelets (thrombocytopenia) and blood clotting within the blood vessels (disseminated intravascular coagulopathy).
 Inflammation of the mouth (stomatitis) and stomach lining (gastritis), as well as the muscles (myositis), is common.
 A "central nervous system form" with epilepsy-like seizures, movement disorders, and paralysis is also possible.
 If left untreated, the acute form ends within a few days with death from respiratory distress, anaemia, and kidney failure, which is a feared complication of babesiosis.
 The rare peracute form ends fatally within one to two days without any obvious symptoms.
 Infection with B. canis rossi is similar to that with B. canis canis.

 The severity of clinical symptoms depends on various factors.
 In the classic natural foci of Babesia canis canis (southern Austria, Hungary, northern Italy), young animals are generally protected by antibodies from the bitch's first milk (colostrum) due to high infection rates.
 They develop extensive protection through primary latency and become immune carriers.
 Here, the chronic or subclinical course of the disease dominates, with non-specific symptoms such as intermittent fever, loss of appetite, anaemia, and general weakness.
-Infections with B. canis vogeli and the "small Babesia" are also milder.